Cahrs/w_api/README.md

             primary_use / secondary_use (table) parameters
                 on_use -- function to be called on weapon swing,
                         run arbitrary code and then return true or false to continue with the calculations
-                on_use -- function to be called on obj hit,
+                on_hit -- function to be called on obj hit,
                         run arbitrary code and then return true or false to continue with the calculations

         wield_scale -- the weapons wielded scale